 Our team enjoys showcasing our clients’ scientific achievements.
 We regularly create content for annual brochures, working closely with staff and affiliated scientists or practitioners to develop eye-catching research profiles highlighting key contributions.
 Continue reading

 Our team has developed content for mobile applications, brochures and presentations aimed at improving public health and educating patients.
 It’s our hope that these materials empower people to understand the latest science and make more informed decisions about their health.

 Our team provides comprehensive media relations services to draw attention to the latest research findings.
 We identify newsworthy research, build media lists, create press materials, interface with researchers and reporters, generate social media buzz and track coverage.

 This work has resulted in hundreds of media placements including articles in The Washington Post, Yahoo!
 News, LA Times, Fox News, ABC News, Huffington Post, IFLScience, TIME, Newsweek, National Geographic and numerous other high-impact media outlets.
 We’ve tracked traditional and social media coverage in North America, Europe, the Middle East, Asia, Africa and Latin America.
 Continue reading

 We have written numerous press releases to help UNC Health Care, UNC School of Medicine, UNC School of Nursing and their partner institutes communicate about basic research findings and the latest advances in medical care.
 This work has helped generate coverage in The Washington Post, USA Today, National Public Radio, BBC News and other high-impact media outlets.

 For each press release, we review scientific papers or other source material, interview the research team and prepare an engaging summary that will hook lay readers without “dumbing down” the research.
 Topics range from new surgical techniques to what basic chemistry can tell us about the origins of life on Earth.
 Continue reading

-Our team has extensive experience writing and editing scientific reports, workshop summaries, and consumer science books.
-We work closely with client stakeholders to scope the timeline, depth, and goals of each project and develop a customized style guide to ensure clarity and consistency.
-Continue reading
+Our team has extensive experience writing and editing scientific reports and workshop proceedings.
+We work closely with client stakeholders to scope the timeline and goals of each project and develop a customized style guide to ensure clarity and consistency.